scala/docs.scala-lang/sips/minutes/_posts/2016-08-16-sip-10th-august-minutes.md

 **Outcome**: The proposal is under review until the next meeting.
 Adriaan asks the authors to separate the spec and the implementation and address some technical issues in the current implementation.
+More information on Adriaan's review can be found in [the original GitHub proposal](https://github.com/scala/scala.github.com/pull/346#issuecomment-240029772).

 ## Closing remarks
 See you next time!